Features

 - Made it possible to combine hold capture-the-flag with defend and quick.

-- Added grabstyle value -1 to make claw pull you downward if you are crouching.
+- Added new claw grab option that pulls you downward if you are crouching.

 - Removed dependency on a specific master server or community and made it easier to configure.